yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 even when the server's certificate is renewed.
 In this sense, we are not "pinning certificates" and the protocol should more precisely be called "server identity pinning".

+Note that this property is not impacted by the use of the server's public key in the pinning proof, because the scope of the public key used is only the current TLS session.

 ## Certificate Revocation

-The protocol is orthogonal to certificate validation, in the sense that, if the server's certificate has been revoked or is invalid for some other reason, the client MUST refuse to connect to it.
+The protocol is orthogonal to certificate validation in the sense that, if the server's certificate has been revoked or is invalid for some other reason, the client MUST refuse to connect to it regardless of any ticket-related behavior.

 ## Disabling Pinning {#ramp_down}